-Recognize being personally attacked
+Recognize being personally attacked.

 Understanding The Attacker’s Perspective

-How to defend yourself if someone attacks you, there can be various psychological reasons behind their behavior.
+How to defend yourself if someone attacks you?
+There can be various psychological reasons behind their behavior.

 Retaliation is frequently motivated by a sense of injustice.
-You might truly believe that the world needs to know about the wrong you’ve suffered.
+You might genuinely believe that the world needs to know about the wrong you’ve suffered.
 It’s as if you’re trying to get everything back in order and declaring, “I won’t stand for this.”
 Your retaliatory behavior is motivated by this desire for justice.

 Being personally attacked can occasionally resurface old wounds.
 Being wounded or traumatized in the past might create emotional scars that increase your propensity to defend yourself when you sense a threat.
-It feels like old hurts are resurfacing, which makes you feel more of a need to defend yourself.
+It feels like old hurts are resurfacing, which makes you feel more of a need to protect yourself.

 Misunderstandings may also be a cause.
-Imagine a circumstance where you misinterpret someone’s intentions or communications and as a result, you respond defensively.
+Imagine a circumstance where you misinterpret someone’s intentions or communications, and as a result, you respond defensively.
 It resembles a maze of misunderstandings and retaliatory behavior.

 The idea of moral justification is the conclusive one.
-Given the situation, you might really think that your retaliatory actions are ethically justified.
+Given the situation, you might think that your retaliatory actions are ethically justified.
 This belief may give your actions a sense of justification.

-While being aware of these psychological processes does not justify retaliatory behavior, it does shed light on potential causes.
+While awareness of these psychological processes does not justify retaliatory behavior, it does shed light on potential causes.
 It highlights the complex interplay of emotions, opinions, and experiences that underlie retaliatory behavior.
 To break the loop and promote healthy interactions when navigating situations in which you get personally attacked, it is important to develop empathy, effective communication, and conflict-resolution skills.

 Best approach to deal when getting personally attacked